bcohen116/Java-School-Projects/README.md

 # Java School Projects
-Projects as part of the AP computer science course written in Java
+Projects as part of the AP computer science course written in Java, Violet, and Java Mobile App.